 CGM allows an individual to continually monitor glucose levels.
 A CGM system consists of a sensor worn on the body which sends glucose readings to a display device ('reader') or smartphone via a transmitter.
-A CGM system measures glucose levels in the interstitial fluid (the fluid between cells under the skin) in comparison to finger-prick or capillary blood glucose testing which measures capillary blood glucose levels.
+A CGM system measures glucose levels in the interstitial fluid (the fluid between cells under the skin) in comparison to finger-prick blood glucose testing which measures capillary blood glucose levels.
 There are two types of CGM systems, real time CGM (rtCGM) systems and intermittently scanned CGM (isCGM) systems.

 rtCGM allows a continuous display of real-time glucose readings via a display device.
 Scanning a sensor to display the glucose result is not required. isCGM, also known as 'flash' glucose monitoring allows an intermittent display of glucose readings.
 The sensor records glucose readings continuously, but the sensor must be scanned by the individual (using a reader device or smartphone) to display the reading.
 There are a number of different CGM systems available on the NHS and each have slightly different features.
-Some have mandatory low/high glucose alerts, some link with insulin pumps and some allow data sharing with family members /carers and healthcare professionals (HCPs).
-The choice of device will be jointly made by the person living with type 1 diabetes and the HCP and will depend on individual need.
-The choice of device will be reviewed on an ongoing basis by the initiating team to ensure the individual is gaining benefit from use.
+Some have mandatory low/high glucose alerts, some link with insulin pumps and some allow data sharing with family members /carers as well as healthcare professionals (HCPs).
+The choice of device will be jointly made by the person living with type 1 diabetes and the healthcare professional and will depend on individual needs.